rxue/learning-dirary/books/jvm/java/se/effective-java/3ed/README.md

 * primitive are more time- and space-efficient than boxed primitives
 * When your program compares two *boxed primitives* with the `==` operator, it does an (object) identity comparison, which is almost certainly not what you want
 * when your program does unboxing, it can throw a ``NullPointerException`
 ## Item 67: Optimize judiciously
+> pervasive architectual flaw that limit performance can be impossible to fix without rewriting the system

+## Item 67: Optimize judiciously